redphx/better-xcloud/README.md

 6. Optional but recommended: change your browser's User-Agent.
 Check the [User-Agent section](#user-agent) below for more info.
 7. Don't forget to enable auto updating for the script in Tampermonkey.

-To update, just install the script again (you won't lose your settings).
+To update manually, just install the script again (you won't lose your settings).

 ## Compatibility
 ✅ = confirmed to be working